 The following is a summary of the Business Meal Policy.

 Expenses for business meals may be reimbursed from university funds if the amount is approved as reasonable and necessary by the appropriate account manager.
 If the individual incurring the expense is the account manager, the Dean/Director must approve the reimbursement.
 If the individual incurring the expense is the Dean/Director, the Vice President must approve the reimbursement.
-Reimbursements may include food, beverages and gratuity subject to the restrictions outlined in Tips/Gratuity below, and sales taxes on taxable purchases as discussed below.
+Reimbursements may include food, beverages, sales tax, and gratuity subject to the restrictions outlined in Tips/Gratuity below, and sales taxes on taxable purchases as discussed below.

 Reimbursement of business meals is appropriate if the main focus of the activity is to support the business and educational mission of the university, and consumption of food is incidental to the purpose of the meeting.
-Business meals must involve at least one external participant to the university.
+Business meals must include at least one or more external participants to the university.
 External participants include official guests of the university such as donors or potential donors, visiting lecturers, visitors from foreign countries, visitors from other universities and individuals interested in university programs, prospective faculty/staff during the interview process, guests invited to assist in the development or evaluation of programs, alumni, business leaders, and community leaders.
 The presence of university faculty and staff at the business meal must be integral to the purpose of the meeting.

-In accordance with The Texas State University System Rules and Regulations, Article III, Section 6.8, the expenditure for food must assist in carrying out the educational function of the university, promote education, and provide an important public purpose.
-To achieve these goals set by the System, the expenditure must meet one or more of the eight approved direct purpose guidelines as outlined in Section 01.05 of UPPS 03.01.03, Purchase of Alcohol, Awards, Flowers, Food, or Refreshments.
+In accordance with The Texas State University System Rules and Regulations, Article III, Section 06.08, the expenditure for food must assist in carrying out the educational function of the university, promote education, and provide an important public purpose.
+To achieve these goals set by the System, the expenditure must meet one or more of the eight approved direct purpose guidelines as outlined in Section 01.05 of UPPS 03.01.03, Purchase of Awards, Flowers, Food, or Refreshments.

 State of Texas sales tax regulations specifically list meals as an example under “items of a personal nature.”
 Although no definition of items of a personal nature is given in the regulations, the regulations are clear that such purchases are taxable.
 However, the university does not consider all meal purchases to be items of a personal nature.
 Business meals purchased directly by the university are not considered items of a personal nature and are therefore considered a tax-exempt purchase.
 Properly identifying whether a meal is an item of a personal nature or not is key to determining whether the meal should be taxable or tax-exempt.
 To assist employees in making such determinations, the following guidance is provided.